 By the numbers

-17 - Number of conditions for which D-H has developed clinical practice tools
+17 - Number of conditions for which we have developed clinical practice tools